6.1 Local, Spreading, and Systemic Infection Signals

 - Spreading or systemic signals such as fever, chills, altered mental status, elevated white blood cell count, or rapidly advancing erythema require escalation.

-- The exam trap is relying on one sign, such as odor or a culture result, instead of assessing the full wound and patient picture.
+- The exam trap is relying on one sign, such as odor or a single culture result, instead of assessing the full wound and patient picture.

 Infection is a wound and patient assessment

-| Infection level | Scenario signals | WCC exam action |
+| Infection level | Scenario signals | Best WCC exam action |

 |---|---|---|

-| Colonization | Bacteria may be present but wound and patient are stable | Continue routine assessment and wound bed care |
+| Colonization | Bacteria present, wound and patient stable | Continue routine wound bed care; do not treat |

-| Local infection | New or increasing pain, odor, purulence, stalled healing, friable tissue | Reassess wound, notify per policy, consider topical or culture pathway if ordered |
+| Overt local infection | New or increasing pain, odor after cleansing, purulence, breakdown | Notify per policy; topical antimicrobial or culture pathway as ordered |

-| Spreading infection | Advancing erythema, warmth, edema, lymphangitis, worsening cellulitis | Escalate to provider and document objective spread |
+| Spreading infection | Advancing erythema >2 cm, warmth, edema, lymphangitis, crepitus | Escalate to provider; document objective spread |

-| Systemic concern | Fever, chills, hypotension, confusion, high white blood cell count | Urgent medical evaluation according to setting policy |
+| Systemic infection | Fever, chills, hypotension, confusion, WBC >12,000 or <4,000 | Urgent medical evaluation per setting policy (consider sepsis) |

-| Deep infection concern | Exposed bone, probe-to-bone concern, abscess, crepitus, necrosis | Prompt referral and diagnostics as ordered |
+| Deep structure concern | Exposed bone, probe-to-bone, abscess, necrosis | Prompt referral and diagnostics as ordered |

 A chronic wound has new spreading erythema, warmth, increased pain, fever, and chills.
 What is the best WCC exam action?